Holographic Subregion Complexity and Fidelity Susceptibility in Noncommutative Yang--Mills Theory: Introduction

 An interesting question arises as to how nonlocal interactions modify the properties of complexity and fidelity susceptibility.
 A prototypical field theory exhibiting nonlocal interactions is noncommutative Yang--Mills (NCYM) theory \cite{ACMRDAS, MRDCH, FAHASMMSJ, NSEW}.
 The noncommutativity of spacetime can induce nontrivial effects on a wide range of physical quantities \cite{MRS, AA, taka_naka-suzu, NST, TN_YO_KS, TN_YO_KS2, TN_YO_KS3, TN8}.
 In field theories with nonlocal interactions, the ground-state entanglement entropy is known to follow a volume law in the regime where the subsystem size lies below the nonlocality scale \cite{NS_TT, JLKCR, UKCNDSJSMW, DWP}.
 In the context of holographic entanglement entropy in NCYM theory, the inherent nonlocality is encoded in the deformation of the Ryu--Takayanagi surface \cite{LBCF, WFAKSK, JLKCR, TJZX}.
 Given this background, it is natural to expect that HSC, together with the associated HFS, may exhibit nontrivial modifications in the presence of nonlocal interactions.
 In this work, we investigate these effects within the framework of NCYM theory.

 Several approaches have been proposed to investigate complexity in noncommutative Yang--Mills theory.
-For example, Ref.\cite{JCSEWFMLX} analyzed complexity based on the CA conjecture, while Ref. \cite{GKMBSPSRR} addressed complexity in nonlocal field theories and analyzed the subregion complexity of NCYM theory perturbatively in the noncommutativity parameter.
+For example, Ref.\cite{JCSEWFMLX} analyzed complexity based on the CA conjecture, while Ref. \cite{GKMBSPSRR} addressed complexity in nonlocal field theories and analyzed the subregion complexity of NCYM theory perturbatively in the noncommutativity parameter and numerically in the non-perturbative regime.
 In this work, we adopt a complementary approach by numerically studying the HSC and the associated HFS from multiple perspectives.

 The paper is organized as follows.
 In Section 2, we present the HSC conjectured in Ref.\cite{MA}, construct its noncommutative deformation, and derive the universal (cutoff-independent) part for rectangular subregions.
 We further investigate the scale dependence of this quantity.
 In Section 3, we review the HFS proposed in Refs.\cite{MMTNNSTTKW, MAAFA}, formulate its noncommutative deformation for rectangular subregions, and analyze its dependence on the noncommutativity parameter.
 In Section 4, we numerically test the strong subadditivity of HSC in NCYM theory and investigate how its properties differ from those in the commutative theory.
 In Section 5, we investigate the effects of finite temperature on the HSC and the associated HFS by considering a noncommutatively deformed AdS black hole background.
 We find that temperature induces various quantitative modifications in the behavior of these quantities.
 In Section 6, we study these quantities in a noncommutatively deformed AdS soliton background.
 We observe characteristic signals corresponding to transitions between connected and disconnected configurations in the subregion complexity.
 Furthermore, we show that there exists a parameter region where the distinction between the commutative and noncommutative theories is significantly reduced.
 Section 7 is devoted to concluding remarks.